idaholab/EMRALD/emrald-docs/src/guide/Modeling/xmppProtocol.md

 - **etStatus** - This message can be sent at any time by the coupled simulation.
 It must be sent in response to a atStatus message.
 A message type of stError will cause EMRALD to end its simulation.

 ## Status States
-Status message return types to be sent to EMRALD whenever an atStatus message is received.
+Status message return types is to be sent to EMRALD whenever an atStatus message is received.
 These should also be used to maintain the current state of the connected application, see the next section.
 - **stWaiting** - coupled simulation is waiting for what to do next from EMRALD.
 - **stLoading** - loading after an atOpenSim.
 - **stRunning** - executing the coupled simulation code, should also have info on what it is doing to help debug.